Miroslav Blažević: Robert Prosinečki

-At the end of the 1986–87 season at Dinamo Zagreb, Blažević sent eighteen-year-old prospect Robert Prosinečki away from the club, famously stating he "would eat his coaching diploma if Prosinečki ever became a real [quality] football player".
+At the end of the 1986–87 season, Dinamo Zagreb head coach Blažević presided over eighteen-year-old prospect Robert Prosinečki's departure from the club, famously stating he "would eat his coaching diploma if Prosinečki ever became a [quality] football player".
 In the summer of 1987, Prosinečki moved to Yugoslav First League rivals Red Star Belgrade where he would go on to develop into one of the best players in Yugoslavia, winning three league titles, one cup trophy, and the European Cup title over the course of the following four years followed by a prominent transfer to Real Madrid and later Barcelona.

 During his head coaching tenure with Croatia, Blažević frequently called up Prosinečki as the player became a crucial part of the team and the two seemingly mended fences.

-Their ambivalent relationship took a turn for the worse again at Croatia's 1998 FIFA World Cup semi-final match against France when Blažević did not let twenty-nine-year-old Prosinečki enter the contest until the 89th minute with Croatia down 1–2 after leading at the start of the second half and being tied until the 70th minute.
+Their ambivalent relationship took a turn for the worse again at Croatia's 1998 FIFA World Cup semi-final match against France when Blažević did not bring twenty-nine-year-old Prosinečki into the contest until the 89th minute with Croatia down 1–2 and up a man since 74th minute (having led at the start of the second half and being tied until the 70th minute).
 Many sports journalists and supporters have claimed that Croatia would have reached the final had Prosinečki been given meaningful playing time in the match.
 Blažević has since claimed that Prosinečki "feigned picking up an injury" during training the day before the match.
 Prosinečki commented on the match in 2014 by saying: "We are on good terms today, I appreciate him [Blažević] because he is unique.
 A man like him is born once in a lifetime, that's for sure.
 He has his flaws just like we all have, but he has his virtues too.
 For some reason, he always had problems with me.
-Had I played the match against France for at least half an hour I believe I would have, at the very least, been able to do something [positive].
+Had I played the match against France for at least 30 minutes I believe I would have, at the very least, been able to do something [positive].
 Maybe we could have been champions, I don't know!
 I'm not angry, that would not be an accurate description of my feelings [on this].
 Let's just say that I think of it as his mistake that he has to deal with."